bungle/lua-resty-validation/README.md

 ### table validation.new([table of validators])

 This function is where the group validation kicks in.
-No say that you have a registration form that asks you nick, email (same twice), and password (same twice).
+Say that you have a registration form that asks you nick, email (same twice), and password (same twice).

 We will reuse the single validators, defined in `validators` module: